How Do You Know If Your Child Has A Video Game Addiction?

 How to help cure your child of his video game addiction

 Find healthy alternatives

-Try to enroll your child in a new sports or enrichment class that he has showed interest in before.
+Try to enrol your child in a new sports or enrichment class that he has shown interest in before.
 This will provide a good distraction for him.

 If he is reluctant to leave his computer, tell him you will only let him play his video games if he attends a new class regularly or goes outside to play more often.

 Of course, it would also be good to spend more time with your child, by taking him out regularly and involving him in more family activities.

 Often, kids with a video game addiction just need to know that there are more worthwhile ways to spend their time — and that you’re willing to spend that time with them.

 Set reasonable time limits

 Instead of making your child give up his video game addiction and quit ‘cold turkey’, set time limits for him to play his video games.

 Remember that it’s important to stay firm and put your foot down if he tries to bend the rules.
 You may be met with crying or even a full-blown tantrum, but remind him that it’s for his own good.